 Other publications include ON THE EDGE in Under Thirty: Plays for a New Generation and Best Ten-Minute Plays 2005, 2 Actors; THERE'S NO HERE HERE in Outstanding Short Plays, Vol. 2, GUERILLA GORILLA in Plays and Playwrights 2001, PERCHANCE in the Best Ten Minute Plays 2006, and his one-act DISSONANCE is included in Best American Short Plays 2010-2011.
 His one-act plays, ON THE EDGE, INFANT MORALITY, PUT ASUNDER and THE SUBWAYwere produced for radio broadcast by Stage Shadows Productions at the Museum of Television and Radio in New York.

 Craig's work has been seen at New World Stages, Bay Street Theater, New York Musical Festival, Barrington Stage Company, Cherry Lane Studio Theater, New York International Fringe Festival, City Theatre (Miami), Ensemble Studio Theatre, Vital Theater, Road Theatre and the Caldwell Theater, and has been performed in Austria, Australia, Canada, China, Denmark, England, France, Germany, Greece, Japan, Mexico, Peru, Samoa, Spain, Sweden, United Arab Emirates, Vietnam and Zimbabwe.
-His plays MONTHS ON END and SOMEWHERE IN BETWEEN were translated into Japanese by Noriko Takahashi and published by Jiritsu Shobo in Tokyo.
+His plays MONTHS ON END and LIFE IS SHORT were translated into Japanese by Noriko Takahashi and published by Jiritsu Shobo in Tokyo.
 His plays have also been translated into Cantonese, Danish, French, Greek, Mandarin and Spanish.

 He is the editor of The Apartment Complex and Somewhere in America, two volumes of previously unpublished plays by Pulitzer Prize-winner William Inge; Outstanding Men’s Monologues and Outstanding Women’s Monologues, Volumes 1 and 2; Outstanding Short Plays, Volumes 1, 2 and 3, and the upcoming Volume 4, all published by Dramatists Play Service.
 A native New Yorker, Craig attended Wesleyan University, received his Masters from New York University’s Dramatic Writing Department and is a member of the Dramatists Guild.
 He lives in New York with his wife Bloomberg TV news anchor Alix Steel and a fine imported French cat named Elle.